“Drawing Secrets Revealed” Coaching Program

 I’ve completely redone all the video demonstrations, incorporated new demonstrations that can’t be found anywhere else (including my drawing book, my DVDs, or my other Store products).
 Each lesson will come with a Lesson Workbook that enables you to really absorb and synthesize the concepts I teach you in the video so you can begin to construct your own understanding, drawing on my daughter Nicole’s extensive training in education (including a Master’s Degree).
 This program is different because it combines my training and experience as a professional artist and art instructor with Nicole’s background in education and perspective as a non-artist so I could bring you content that would truly take you from where you are and BUILD you up to where you want to be.
 Everything I teach you makes perfect sense not just as standalone art concepts but also in the broader context of the foundational understanding of drawing you will have.

 How Is This Coaching Program Different From My Regular Program Offering?

-I will be offering my entire DSR 2.0 course on my homepage for customers to purchase straight-out.
+I already offer my entire DSR 2.0 course on https://drawingsecretsrevealed.com for customers to purchase straight-out.
 They buy it, create a user profile, and go to it.
 So how is this different?